Xmen3em/NLP-Disaster-Tweets-Classification/README.md

   - Universal Sentence Encoder model obtained from Deep Learning approach is used for deployment
   - Micro Web Framework [Flask](https://flask.palletsprojects.com/) is used to create web app
-  - Render is used to deploy the our Web-app

 # Scope of Improvemment